 In 2021 the Green Party increased our representation from 34 to 47.
 In 2022 we further increased our representation to 61.
 This does include the new unitary authorities in Cumbria which officially take over from the existing boroughs and Cumbria County Council on 1 April 2023.

 The Green Party won a by-election for Lancaster City Council on 19 May 2022.

-List of candidate numbers and successful councillors by borough are in the table below.
+List of successful councillors by borough are in the table below.
 These numbers do not include town and parish councils.

 The Government’s ideological commitment to austerity has seen £50 billion cut from council services since 2010.
 These cuts - forced through from Westminster - have closed libraries, forced councils to sell public land and laid off the council staff that collect litter, repair roads and care for older people.
 The cross party Local Government Association estimates that councils face a further shortfall of £8 billion by 2025 with the most basic of services being eroded, decimating our communities.

 A vote for the Green Party in May is a vote against such outdated, disastrously imposed establishment thinking.
 It is a vote for a new, fresh approach.

 The Green Party is committed to campaigning to restore the £50 billion of public money taken from councils – having Greens elected to councils will send a strong message to Westminster that people have had enough of losing cherished local services.

 At a local level, having Greens on your council means having champions for investment in local services, fighting to improve public spaces, increase access to social housing and to provide more walking, cycling and public transport opportunities.